 Memberships and Affiliations

-Committee member of LAS - Ludlow Art Society
+Committee member of LAS - Ludlow Art Society (Committee Member since 2016)

-Cotswold Sculptors Association - Member
+Cotswold Sculptors Association - Committee Member since November 2019

 OVADA Assocliate - Oxfordshire Visual Arts Development Agency